New to the stock market? 3 investments you can't go wrong with. - ExBulletin

 New to the stock market?
 3 investments you can’t go wrong with.

 Don’t let all the noise put you off, though.
 Much of what you hear is just that: noise that doesn’t really matter.
-A little common sense and patience can go a long way, and it is very possible to make money just by learning.
+A little common sense and patience can go a long way, and it is very possible to win while you learn.

 To that end, here’s a look at three good stocks that even the most inexperienced investors can step in and keep an eye on.
 Their businesses (or goals) are simple and their success is clearly defined.